mxgmn/WaveFunctionCollapse/README.md

 <center>[GIF](http://i.imgur.com/jIctSoT.gif)</center>

 Lists of all the possible pairs of adjacent tiles in practical tilesets can be quite long, so we implemented a symmetry system for tiles to shorten the enumeration.
-In that system each tile should be assigned with it's symmetry type.
+In that system each tile should be assigned with its symmetry type.

 <p align="center"><img alt="symmetries" src="http://i.imgur.com/9H0frmK.png"></p>